kalepail/stellar-quest-bounties/bounties/level-2/stellar-lab-albedo.md

 #### *Submission Procedure*

- - Fork the laboratory [repository](https://github.com/stellar/laboratory) with implementing the solution
+ - Fork the laboratory [repository](https://github.com/stellar/laboratory) and submit a PR with implemented solution
  - Create a [new issue](https://github.com/tyvdh/stellar-quest-bounties/issues/new) in the bounty [repository](https://github.com/tyvdh/stellar-quest-bounties)
    - Choose `review <title of the bounty issue>` as the issue's title
-   - In the new issue description link to the original bounty issue and your fork
+   - In the new issue description link to the original bounty issue and your PR in laboratory repository
    - Add a comment to the bounty issue linking to your newly created review issue to denote it being ready for review

 ## Links
  - https://github.com/stellar/laboratory
  - https://laboratory.stellar.org/#txbuilder